-In modern ceremonies, both the bride and the groom exchanges Jewish wedding rings as a symbol of true partnership, mutual love and respect.
+In modern ceremonies, both the bride and the groom exchanges Jewish wedding ring finger as a symbol of true partnership, mutual love and respect.

-So what exactly is a Jewish wedding ring?
+So what exactly is a Jewish wedding ring finger?

 First things first — absolutely no stones allowed.
 An authentic Jewish wedding ring is a simple, solid band made of gold or silver.
 While embellishments, like etchings and inscriptions, are acceptable, the ring itself should have no other breaks or interruptions.
 Our ancestors believed that smooth rings portended an untroubled and everlasting marriage.
 For many couples today, the continuity of the solid band is a reminder of eternal love and unwavering stability.

 It goes on which finger?